How can we participate in the life and dynamism of our regions?

 L’Éclaireur Fnac also aims to host all its major cultural events (such as Fnac Live virtual concerts or its special series of online interviews) in a manner in keeping with its in-store events in order to offer a digital experience both live and in replay.

-Launched in October 2021, the site already attracts more than 500,000 unique visitors per month.
+Launched in October 2021, the site already attracts more than 1.5 million unique visitors per month.

 Carrying out solidarity actions in partnership with our Customers

-Every year during #SustainableDevelopment week, Fnac commits itself to Bibliothèques Sans Frontières (BSF) with the Fnac Solidarity Book Drive event.
+Every year during #SustainableDevelopment week, Fnac commits itself to Bibliothèques Sans Frontières (BSF) with the Solidarity Book Drive.
 On this occasion, the public is invited to drop off their books in good condition at one of the Fnac stores throughout France.
 The aim of this book drive is to give a second life to books, by supplying libraries serving underprivileged populations in France and throughout the world.
+This book collection is the largest in France and was also extended to Fnac stores in Switzerland in 2022.

 This is a way for Fnac to strongly reaffirm its commitment to facilitating access to culture and education and thus contribute to reducing social inequalities.
-That means that in nine years nearly 1.7 million books have been collected!
+Over 10 years, nearly 2.3 million books have been collected!

 Dijon’s Solidarity Flea Market

-For the past 13 years, Fnac Dijon, Secours Populaire and the Zénith de Dijon have been organizing a flea market featuring new entertainment products – books, CDs, vinyls, DVDs, toys, video games – offered to everyone at very low prices.
+For the past 14 years, Fnac Dijon, Secours Populaire and the Zénith de Dijon have been organizing a flea market featuring new entertainment products – books, CDs, vinyls, DVDs, toys, video games – offered to everyone at very low prices.
 This approach is in line with Fnac Darty’s commitment to the circular economy, which gives a new life to products that have left the traditional retail cycle.
-In 2021, the profits collected, and donated in full to Secours Populaire, enabled the company to offer vacation days to disadvantaged families as well as financial and food aid.
+In 2022, the profits collected, and donated in full to Secours Populaire, enabled the company to offer vacation days to disadvantaged families.

-Fnac Darty accelerates donations of its unsold products
+Fnac Darty accelerates donations of its new unsaleable products

 Beyond the products supplied to Dijon’s Solidarity Flea Market, the Group has significantly expanded its donations in kind (+173% on volumes in 2021) as part of its Second-Life Policy.

-Fnac Darty has built partnerships with many charities such as the Agence du Don en Nature, Clocliclown and France terre d’asile, and long-standing partner charities such as Emmaüs France, Envie and the Secours Populaire.
+Fnac Darty has built partnerships with many charities, such as the Agence du Don en Nature and long-standing partner charities such as Emmaüs France, Envie and the Secours Populaire.

 Embedded giving comes to Fnac stores!

-Fnac Darty has decided to scale up the impact of its checkout donations by signing a partnership with microDon, a social business that provides a solution for embedded giving at the checkout.
-This new collaboration aims to automate suggestions to the customer to give a donation when they use payment terminals and thus enable more funds to be raised for partner charities.
+Fnac Darty was able to scale up the impact of its checkout donations by signing a partnership with microDON, a social business that provides a charitable rounding-up solution directly at the checkout.
+This new collaboration aims to automate suggestions to the customer to give a donation and thus enable more funds to be raised for partner charities.